BitSwap-BiFi/.github/profile/README.md

 **Wallets**: Bitswap uses  Bitmask, allowing major options to make payments over Lightning Network, access to the DeFi on Bitcoin and many more.

+**Prime**: Bitswap will use Prime as scalable solution to allow fast transactions and low fees without need soft forks

 In summary, Bitswap combines AMM liquidity, Lightning Network speed, RGB protocol asset diversity, DLCs for smart contracts, and a decentralized exchange to create a cutting-edge DeFi solution within the Bitcoin ecosystem.
 This protocol opens up new possibilities for secure, private, and efficient peer-to-peer asset exchange while leveraging the security and trust associated with the Bitcoin blockchain.

 ## Products